Amazon set to open doors on AI-powered grocery store

 The goal of Amazon Go is to provide fast, fresh, and affordable food for busy shoppers.
 The company hopes to help consumers move away from processed and frozen goods when they’re in a time crunch.
 This is why the current selection of items for purchase is limited relative to what you’d find in a standard grocery store.
 For example, you’ll find staples like bread and milk in Amazon’s storefront, but not a full bakery or dairy aisle.

-Convenience lies at the core of Amazon Go, but not in the traditional form you’d expect from a gas station or a corner store.
+Convenience lies at the core of Amazon Go, but not in the form you’d expect from a gas station or a corner store.
 Go shoppers can browse a variety of ready-made meals and Amazon Meal Kits to take home everything they need to enjoy quality, chef-prepped food in 30 minutes or less.

 What’s next?

 The launch of the first Go store represents the beginning of Amazon’s first round of consumer testing.
 As of now, the retailer has no plans to expand the technology into Whole Foods stores.
-In an interview with Reuters, Gianna Peurini, vice president of Amazon Go, said “we’d love to open more,” but Amazon has yet to announce additional locations.
+In an interview with Reuters, Amazon VP Gianna Puerini said “We’d love to open more,” but Amazon has yet to announce additional locations.

 It seems fitting that the Seattle-based company would launch its first automated grocery store in its hometown.
-If all goes well, it’s safe to assume there will be more locations to come.
-The question at that point is: Which city will be next to move into the future of automated grocery shopping?
+The question now is: Which city will be next to move into the future of automated grocery shopping?